 Months of entry

-The LLM in Law is a new programme that enables you to develop a personal programme of study and further your interests in areas of law from across our LLM programmes.
+The LLM in Law enables you to develop a personal programme of study and further your interests in areas of law from across our LLM programmes.

 Overall, therefore, you can tailor your own programme of study, to prepare yourself for further academic study or for a range of legal careers including progression to the next stage of professional qualification, or for a wide range of other employment opportunities.
 At the same time, you can enjoy the benefits of world-class research-led teaching, problem-based learning, and learning law in context.

 Please visit our website for further information for international students.